Understanding Constant Currency in Management Reporting

 Historical Rate Method

+- In Period Comparison: Convert Current Period numbers using the Previous Period’s Average FX Rate.
 This shows what financial result would have been if the exchange rate remained unchanged.

-• In Version Comparison: Recalculate later version, such as Actual numbers, with the FX Rate of the compared Previous Version, such as Budget or Forecast.
+- In Version Comparison: Recalculate later version, such as Actual numbers, with the FX Rate of the compared Previous Version, such as Budget or Forecast.
+This shows what the Actual financial result would have been if the exchange rate turned out as planned or forecasted.

 Current Rate Method:

+- In Period Comparison: Calculate Previous Period numbers using the Current Period’s Average FX Rate.
 This shows what the financial result would have been in the previous period with the current exchange rate.

-• In Version Comparison: Recalculate earlier version numbers with the FX Rate of the compared later version like Actual FX Rate.
+- In Version Comparison: Recalculate earlier version numbers with the FX Rate of the compared later version like Actual FX Rate.
+This shows what Budget or Forecast would have been if the actual exchange rate had been known.

 Calculation differences of the two methods in detail though a YoY Period Comparison example

-For those looking to dive deeper into constant currency calculations, we invite you to download our comprehensive white paper.
+For those looking to dive deeper into constant currency calculations, we invite you to download our comprehensive whitepaper.
 This resource provides an extensive exploration of constant currency methodologies and includes a case study demonstrating how these methods can be applied using actual financial data.
-By downloading the white paper, you’ll gain further insights into the nuances of period and version comparisons and understand better how to apply these strategies in your financial analysis.
+By downloading the whitepaper, you’ll gain further insights into the nuances of period and version comparisons and understand better how to apply these strategies in your financial analysis.

 Conclusion